ezhk/conference/sessoins.md

 - cardinality: hyperloglog
 - geometric data: coresets, locality-sensitive hashing

-Error is tradeoff in algorithms.
+Error is tradeoff in algorithms.<br />
 Approximations are often good enough and a hell of a lot cheaper.